 Sidenote: isn’t that Japanese maple in their yard gorgeous?
 I’m thinking of planting one along a back corner of my own yard (neighbors on both sides have them, actually).

-I’m using a method that is sometimes called “lasagna gardening”; essentially, I’m putting in various layers of things like cardboard, mulch, yard clippings, and soil.
+To fill the beds and create lots of nutrient-rich soil for my new flowering hedge, I’m using a method that is sometimes called “lasagna gardening” (first published by Patricia Lanza, I think?).
+Essentially, I’m putting in various layers of organic materials like cardboard, mulch, garden trimmings, and soil.
 A little gardening research told me that this will give my aforementioned black thumb a much better chance of keeping weeds at bay and the plants I actually spent money on alive (I think this is why I dislike gardening in general; it’s gambling my money on something that might not live… like buying a $15 goldfish… and yeah, I know that most places have guarantees for plants, but who wants to dig up a dead plant, put it back in your car, find the damn receipt, and drive to the store you bought it from?
 Ok, rant over.).

-But best of all, lasagna gardening reduces the overall cost of filling each bed with pricey bags of gardening soil and instead lets me use items that my yard has already provided in abundance… like cheap newspapers that get chucked onto my front lawn, pine straw, and mulch from tree removal earlier this year.
+But best of all, lasagna gardening reduces the overall cost of filling each bed with pricey bags of gardening soil and instead lets me use items that my yard has already provided in abundance… like cheap newspapers that get chucked onto my front lawn, pine needles, and bark mulch and wood chips from tree removal earlier this year.
 Here’s how I did it:

 The base of each layered bed is a generous supply of cardboard.
 Just before I began building the beds, I gave away an entire recycling container worth of cut up cardboard, and then immediately kicked myself, thinking I would have to wait weeks to collect enough again to fill these three beds.
-And then I walked around my house for about ten minutes and realized that cardboard is about as abundant in a person’s home as that clown car of plastic-bags-inside-another-plastic-bag BS we all fall victim to.
-So anyway, plenty of cardboard.
+And then I walked around my house for about ten minutes and realized that cardboard is about as abundant in my home as that clown car of plastic-bags-inside-another-plastic-bag BS we seem to posses.
+So anyway, plenty of cardboard for a first layer!

-And then with the mulch from grinding down the stumps of the pine trees removed earlier this year (because, well, with 5 trees removed, there’s a shitload of that too).
-Bonus was that since these mulch piles have just been sitting around in the heat and rain all spring, they’ve already begun to compost, which should be really nice for the beds!
+And then with the organic matter from grinding down the stumps of the pine trees removed earlier this year (because, well, with 5 trees removed, there’s a shitload of that too).
+Bonus was that since these mulch piles have just been sitting around in the heat and rain all spring, they’ve already begun to cook and compost, which should be really nice for the beds!
 And people say laziness gets you nowhere.
 Pssh.

-I haven’t really gotten to this step yet, because it turns out that it takes a lot of wheelbarrows of pine mulch to fill in these beds, but I’m planning on combining a few bags of compost and possibly peat moss to top things off.
+I haven’t really gotten to this step yet, because it turns out that it takes a lot of wheelbarrows of pine mulch to fill in these beds, but I’m planning on combining a few bags of store-bought soil and what little I have so far from my compost pile, and possibly add peat moss to top things off.

 There’s more filling in to do this week, but I’ve already accumulated a total of 6 plants to fill in the first two beds (I would have gotten more, but it was all the store had of what I wanted).
 But it also means I can only wait so long to put them in the ground, so this will be a good way to push me to get things done!